mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

 $$c_k\boldsymbol{x}_k = \boldsymbol{0}$$

-We see that $\boldsymbol{x}_k$ must be the zero vector.
+We see that $\boldsymbol{x}_k$ must be the zero vector (because $c_k$ is nonzero).
 This implies that the zero vector is in $S$.
 The zero vector is in the span of the remaining vectors in $S$ (since we can form a linear combination of the remaining vectors to form $S$ by simply setting their coefficients to zero).
 This implies that $S$ is linearly dependent.

 Let's assume that $C$ is of size greater than one.
 Then for any $k \in C$, we can write:

 $$\begin{align*} \sum_{i \in C \setminus \{ k \} } c_i \boldsymbol{x}_i &= - c_k \boldsymbol{x}_k \\ \implies -\frac{1}{c_k} \sum_{i \in C \setminus \{ k \} } c_i\boldsymbol{x}_i &= \boldsymbol{x}_k \\ \implies  \sum_{i \in C \setminus \{ k \}}  -\frac{c_i}{c_k} \boldsymbol{x}_i &= \boldsymbol{x}_k  \end{align*}$$

 Thus we see that $\boldsymbol{x}_k$ is in the span of the remaining vectors and thus $S$ is linearly dependent.